LayoutLMv2: Multi-modal Pre-training for Visually-Rich Document Understanding: Approach

 \paragraph{Visual Embedding}

-We use ResNeXt-FPN~\citep{Xie2016AggregatedRT,Lin_2017_CVPR} architecture as the backbone of the visual encoder.
+Although all information we need is contained in the page image, the model has difficulty capturing detailed features in a single information-rich representation of the entire page.
+Therefore, we leverage the output feature map of a CNN-based visual encoder, which converts the page image to a fixed-length sequence.
+We use ResNeXt-FPN~\citep{Xie2016AggregatedRT,Lin_2017_CVPR} architecture as the backbone of the visual encoder, whose parameters can be updated through backpropagation.

 Given a document page image $I$, it is resized to $224 \times 224$ then fed into the visual backbone.
 After that, the output feature map is average-pooled to a fixed size with the width being $W$ and height being $H$.
-Next, it is flattened into a visual embedding sequence of length $WH$.
-A linear projection layer is then applied to each visual token embedding in order to unify the dimensions.
-Since the CNN-based visual backbone cannot capture the positional information, we also add a 1D positional embedding to these image token embeddings.
+Next, it is flattened into a visual embedding sequence of length $W \times H$.
+The sequence is named $\mathrm{VisTokEmb}(I)$.
+A linear projection layer is then applied to each visual token embedding to unify the dimensionality with the text embeddings.
+Since the CNN-based visual backbone cannot capture the positional information, we also add a 1D positional embedding to these visual token embeddings.
 The 1D positional embedding is shared with the text embedding layer.
 For the segment embedding, we attach all visual tokens to the visual segment {\tt[C]}.
-The $i$-th visual embedding can be represented as
+The $i$-th ($0 \le i < WH$) visual embedding can be represented as

 \paragraph{Layout Embedding}